-This Activity Node is serviced by the Priority Rapid Public Transport Route network which operates along the Corridor.
+The Activity Node is serviced by the Priority Rapid Public Transport Route network along the Corridor, as well as a bus network providing a connection to and from the Belmont Business Park to the south via Belmont Avenue.

-The Activity Node will provide a convenient hub for residents in the surrounding area to meet their daily and weekly convenience needs.
+The Activity Node will provide a convenient hub for the office workforce in the surrounding area to meet and socialise in during and after business hours.

-The Activity Corridor located between these activity nodes and precinct 2 will comprise of land uses to support the adjacent activity nodes, with active ground floor uses encouraged.
+The Activity Corridor located between the Graham Farmer Freeway and Norwood Road forms the western entrance into the City of Belmont, as well as the entrance from the Corridor into the Perth CBD.
+The Corridor will comprise of land uses to support the adjacent Kooyong Road, with active ground floor uses encouraged.

-The Activity Corridor will provide a strong link to the Activity Nodes within Precinct 1 and the Activity Nodes to the east in Precinct 2.
+The Activity Corridor extending from the Kooyong Road Activity Node and the Belmont Avenue Activity Node will provide a strong link between the Activity Nodes to the west and to the east.
 The land uses will reflect the direct access to the Swan River, and accommodate uses which both tourists, residents and the workforce will benefit from.